The Reason It’s Called a Funnel

 Final Thoughts

-The AIDA funnel can be used successfully to nurture your developer prospects from their initial interest to closure.
+The AIDA funnel can be used to nurture your developer prospects from their initial interest to closure.
 Using the funnel increases the transparency of your process and helps you plan things like channel selection, media selection, and marketing tactics.
 Developers fit the funnel model, and the structure of the funnel enables marketing to work closely with sales to efficiently take them through the stages.

 If you need help marketing to developers, or want to discuss how to use the AIDA funnel or the buyer’s journey to map your process and increase your efficiency, contact the team at DeveloperMedia.
 They have the experience and market knowledge to help you get the best results from your marketing campaigns.
+Finally, marketers typically speak in terms of B2B or B2C or B2B2C, but the reality is that we are dealing with H2H – Humans to Humans, and your marketing efforts have to address the human element of the market to be successful.
+This means understanding the uniqueness of the developer audience and tailoring your marketing efforts accordingly.

 Resources